 Cloud Foundry Security

-This topic provides an overview of Cloud Foundry Application Runtime security.
-For an overview of container security, see the Container Security topic.
+This topic provides an overview of Cloud Foundry (CF) security.
+For an overview of container security, see Container Security.

 - Minimizes network surface area